Aliases for EN1 Gene

 GeneCards Summary for EN1 Gene

 EN1 (Engrailed Homeobox 1) is a Protein Coding gene.
-Diseases associated with EN1 include tyrosinemia, type iii and salivary gland adenoid cystic carcinoma.
-Among its related pathways are Neural Stem Cell Differentiation Pathways and Lineage-specific Markers and SIDS Susceptibility Pathways.
+Diseases associated with EN1 include Tyrosinemia, Type Iii and Sudden Infant Death Syndrome.
+Among its related pathways are Dopaminergic Neurogenesis and Sudden Infant Death Syndrome (SIDS) Susceptibility Pathways.
 GO annotations related to this gene include sequence-specific DNA binding and transcriptional repressor activity, RNA polymerase II core promoter proximal region sequence-specific binding.
 An important paralog of this gene is EN2.